SAP-samples/teched2023-IN264/exercises/ex2/README.md

 2)Add parallel branches to add new Training and Equipment determination rules<br>
 3)Configure the decision to determine Equipments for the newly hired employee<br>
 4) Configure the decision to determine Trainings for the newly hired employee<br>
-5) Add Action to publish the approval event to Advanced Event Mesh (AEM) <br>
+5) Configure Actions inputs to the data from equipment and training decisions <br>
 6) Release and Deploy<br>
-7) Run the Process<br>
+7) Get the Process Instance ID<br>

 ## 1)	How to do a Save as New Project of the sample Employee Onboarding Process Project
 a.
 Go to Lobby link https://in264-72e8h9xc.eu10.build.cloud.sap/lobby <br>
 b.
-Locate the Process Automation type of application with name “New Hire Onboarding Experience – Enterprise Automation Template” <br>
+Locate the Process Automation type of application with name “New Hire Onboarding Experience – Template” <br>
 <br>![](/exercises/ex2/images/Save_as_New_1.png) <br>
 c.
 Click on More options and Choose “Save As New Project” <br>
   i.
 Choose the option for Select Version as “Editable Version” <br>
   ii.
-Give a different project name "New Hire Onboarding Experience - Enterprise Automation IN264-XXX" where XXX will be your last 3 digits of your user id , say for example, it will be "New Hire Onboarding Experience - Enterprise Automation IN264-000" if your user is 000  <br>
+Give a different project name "New Hire Onboarding Experience - IN264-XXX" where XXX will be your last 3 digits of your user id , say for example, it will be "New Hire Onboarding Experience - IN264-000" if your user is 000  <br>
   iii Give description if required <br>
   iv.
 Click on “Save as new” <br>
 <br>![](/exercises/ex2/images/Save_as_New_2.png) <br>